 Not only is Steve Madden knocking off Isabel Marant, the notorious design pirate beat the French designer to stores.
 Case in point: the Marant Willow sneaker, which debuted several seasons ago, and has amassed a cult following, leading to its "sold out" status on nearly every site, including Net-a-Porter.

 For Fall 2012, Isabel Marant is reintroducing the wedge sneaker in several new colors.
-The gold Willow sneaker immediately caught our eye, and apparently, Steve Madden has taken a liking to the gold version, too.
-Madden has been selling a nearly identical version in its stores since the end of May (below right).
+The gold Willow sneaker is slated to be one of the most coveted and apparently, Steve Madden wants in on the action.
+Madden has been selling a nearly identical version in its stores since the end of May.
 Its luxury counterpart, the gold Marant Willow sneaker, is not yet available.
-Isabel Marant fans can pre-order the new Fall 2012 Willow sneakers now, but the first shipments are not expected until July.
-This gives Madden a serious advantage in terms of timing.
+Isabel Marant fans can pre-order the new Fall/Winter 2012 Willow sneakers now, but the first shipments are not expected until July.
+This gives Madden a significant advantage in terms of timing (and price).